ConservationInternational/cplus-plugin/docs/user/manual/step-4.md

 When the user selects an output, it signifies that the user wants it to be saved onto their file system, making it accessible beyond the current session.
 Conversely, leaving an option unselected means that the data will be stored as a memory layer, useful for temporary use within the current session.

-This step is crucial for tailoring the report to include only the necessary information, thereby optimising memory usage.
-By choosing specific outputs to be saved, the user can generate a concise report that utilises system resources efficiently.
+This step is crucial for tailoring the outputs to include only the necessary information, thereby optimising memory usage.
+By choosing specific outputs to be saved, the user can generate fewer output layers wich utilises system resources more efficiently.

 ![Step 4](./img/step-4.png)